COVID-19 in Bulgaria: 81 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 81 New Cases in the Last 24 hours

-In the last 24 hours, 87 doses of vaccines against COVID-19 have been administered, and a total of 4,608,386 doses have been administered since the start of the vaccination campaign.
+In the last 24 hours, 82 doses of vaccines against Covid-19 have been administered.

-A total of 38,207 people in Bulgaria have lost the battle with the new coronavirus out of the 1,296,380 confirmed infections since the beginning of the pandemic.

 Follow Novinite.com on Twitter and Facebook